Social impact bond: History

 In November 2012, Essex County Council became the first local authority in the UK to commission a social impact bond in Children's Services, with the intent of providing therapeutic support and improving outcomes for adolescents at risk of going into care.
-Nick Hurd, the minister for civil society, commented: "Social impact bonds are opening up serious resources to tackle social problems in new and innovative ways.
-This is about communities, businesses and charities all working together to change people's lives, whilst at the same time making savings for the taxpayer."
+In February 2013 Allia, a charitable social investment organisation, announced a bond fund intending to diversify into real estate lending and the Essex SIB, which would have been the first opportunity for retail investors to in a SIB.
+The product was later withdrawn from sale due to lack of investors.